Hairdresser Rent A Chair Agreement

 Do I need a contract to rent a chair for hairdressing?

-Setting out clear guidelines in a contract will make things easier for you, and your freelancers.
+Setting out clear guidelines in a contract will make things easier for everyone.

 What does the Hairdresser Rent A Chair Agreement cover?

 - Licence Fees – choose a fixed fee, a percentage of takings, or a combination of both

 - Bond – a security deposit